The Pros and Cons of Online Grocery Shopping

 10. Quality time together.

-"My husband and I haven’t used it.
+"My husband and I haven’t used [online grocery shopping].
 Our favorite thing to do is go shopping together on the weekends.
 He actually gets super bummed if our weekend is too packed and I have to go by myself on Monday."

 – Stephanie N.

-The bottom line is: Do what works for your family.
+The bottom line is: Do what works for your family and is best for your budget.
 If you enjoy grocery shopping and scouring the aisles for deals, go for it!
 Otherwise, see if a service is worth checking out—it may just save you time and money.

 No matter how you choose to shop, keep track of your grocery spending with EveryDollar.
-That way, you’ll know exactly how much you can spend before you go (or stay).
+That way, you’ll know exactly how much you can spend before you go to the store or shop online..